Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 Here, the compiler is not able to resolve a method call by itself at the compile-time.
 It is also known as `late-binding`.
 Ex - Method Overriding.

+## Dynamic Method Dispatch
+- Dynamic Method Dispatch is a mechanism by which we can achieve runtime polymorphism for overridden methods in Java.
+- It is implemented through a reference of the super class.
+- We can refer to the reference value of an object of a child class with the reference variable of its parent class.
+- There can be many child classes inherited from a single parent class.
+- Each child class just has to declare its own version of the overridden method.
+- The compiler will use Dynamic Method Dispatch to choose the correct version of the overridden method according to the reference value of the object.